Juan Fernández de Velasco y Tovar, 5th Duke of Frías: Last days in England

+The Constable recovered, and visited Rochester and the Medway forts.
+He left England from Dover for Gravelines.
+Details of embassy and its reception are known from letters of the Earl of Northampton, and the Spanish Relación de la Jornada del Condestable de Castilla published in Antwerp in 1604, and in Lima in 1605.
+A verse narrative, the Relacion de la pazes que se han confirmado en la cuidad de Londres, authored by Juan de Lelesma, printed in Málaga in 1605 gives a different perspective of the events and offers some information about the treaty.

+The Constable gave gifts of jewels and money to courtiers and officials, and the Queen's ladies including Jane Drummond.
+Arbella Stuart received a set of 72 gold buttons, each set with three diamonds.
+The recipients were chosen by the Count of Villamediana.
+Most of the jewels were bought in Brussels, though a London-based goldsmith Arnold Lulls supplied at least one piece.

+Totalling up what he heard of the costs of the gifts to all the diplomats, John Chamberlain observed, "We cannot say the King hath been behind hand with his liberality, for at this one instant he hath given away more plate than Q: Elizabeth did in her whole reign".

+The pearl collar given by Anne of Denmark was kept by the Dukes of Frías into the 19th century.
+The plate given to the Constable included the French medieval royal gold cup and two Tudor water pots with spouts like dragons, attributed to Cornelis Hayes.
+Replacement pots were made by the goldsmiths John Williams and William Jefferies, and added to a cupboard of royal silver which was acquired by the Muscovy Company and given to Michael of Russia in 1629.

+Governor of Milan

 Juan Fernández de Velasco was Governor of the Duchy of Milan in the period 1592–1600 and 1610–1612.
 In 1595, he led the Spanish forces in the Battle of Fontaine-Française against the French, where he let victory slip through his fingers, due to excessive caution.

+Between 1600 and 1612, he was also president of the Council of Italy.

 Works

 Descendants

 Around 1580, the Duke married María Girón de Guzmán, eldest daughter of Pedro Girón de la Cueva, 1st Duke of Osuna.
 Together they had a son and a daughter.
 The daughter, Ana de Velasco y Girón in turn married Teodósio II, Duke of Braganza and in 1604 gave birth to João, 8th Duke of Bragança, who was crowned King João IV of Portugal on 1 December 1640.
 In 1608, after the death of his first wife, Juan Fernández de Velasco married Joana de Córdoba y Aragón, and together they had three children: